 In 2016 Bob Gysin set up a new gallery in southern France near the magnificent ruins of Marquis de Sade's mythical castle in the small town of Lacoste.
-From May until September, important works by artists represented by the Zürich gallery will be on display at Galérie Privée alongside Kathrin and Bob Gysin's permanent private art collection.
+From June until September, important works by Swiss artists will be on display at Galerie Privée alongside a part of the permanent collection of the Gallery Bob Gysin.
 Surrounded by the Luberon National Park with its resonant past, Galerie Privée offers art lovers an opportunity to see and rediscover recent and earlier works by renowned artists in the fabled light of Provence.
 Less than an hour's drive from the Mediterranean coast, featured artists are invited to create a site-specific piece for display in the park.

 We look forward to your visit by appointment.
-Marion Wild will be happy to arrange a visit for you at this unique place.
+We will be happy to arrange a visit for you at this unique place.